KarMiles/polish-girl-painting/README.md

 ### **Feature 1.
 Navigation bar**

 Navigation bar is present on top of the screen on all pages of the site.
-Aim of this feature is that the user always have access to easy navigation across the site without the need to use browser navigation features, e.g. 'back' button.
+Aim of this feature is that the user always has access to easy navigation across the site without the need to use browser navigation features, e.g. 'back' button.
+The navigation bar consists of two parts: the main navigation bar and secondary bar below.
+The main bar contains links to Home page, search bar, My Account and Bag with submenu with links to the sections of the site: Gallery, Blog and About Me.
+The secondary bar contains a link to the highlights and in case user chooses Galery in the main navigation bar it lists categories of products.
+The list of categories works as an aditional navigation bar, allowing the user to filter through the products shown in the Gallery.
+List of categories can be edited by owner in Admin page.

+**Responsive design**

 Navigation bar is responsive to screen size, all buttons are visible on large screens, while on small screens navigation menu is available from the hamburger button.
-Logo, also serving as a 'home' button is always visible.

-**Responsive design**
+The artist's name serving as a logo also serves as a 'home' button and is visible on small to medium screens and is replaced by Home link in the hamburger menu on small screens.

 Navigation menu is minimized to hamburger button on small screens:
 <details>